 The emergence rate of the plants depends on the germination capacity of the seed and therefore on its conservation.
 The rates obtained are all above 70%.
 This means that the seed is of good quality.
 Furthermore, the absence of any significant difference between the rates obtained on the different microplots demonstrates the homogeneity of the experimental plot.
 Similar results were reported by Waga Mana et al. (2023).

-There was no significant difference in the number of knots between the different treatments, regardless of location or variety.
+There was no significant difference in the number of knots between different treatments, regardless of location or variety.
 However, a significant difference (p = 0.005) was observed at Moudawa in the second year between the organic treatment and the chemical treatment.
 This difference could be due to the presence of pests.
 According to Singh and Jackai (1985, 1990), the major insect pests of cowpea in the field are flower thrips, pod borers and brown bugs.
 Thrips attack cowpea flowers to feed.
 The cowpea is deprived of its reproductive system, the flowers, and is therefore unable to produce fruit (Bambra and Tiemtoré, 2008; Barry et al., 2022).

 Although there was no significant difference between the seed weights for all the treatments and for each variety, the low pod production in Moudawa in the second year had an impact on the seed weight, which was much lower than that obtained with the organic treatment.
 According to Singh and Allen (1980), Rusoke and Rubaihayo (1994), Edema and Adipala (1996), thrips cause yield losses of 20 to 70%.
 Pod borers and bugs attack the pods where the seeds are formed and mature.
 The larvae of pod borers pierce the pod and eat away at its contents, resulting in yield losses.
 According to Dugje et al. (2009), although borer larvae also feed on the tender parts of the plant, they are more likely to attack the pods.
 As for bugs, they bite green pods to suck out the sap, drying them out and causing yield losses.
 The effectiveness of aqueous extracts of neem seeds against insects has been demonstrated by several authors, including Lowery et al. (1993), Mordue (2004), Islam et al. (2007) and Gnago et al. (2010).
 The same is true of aqueous extracts of garlic and onion, which significantly reduced the density of aphids per plant (Hori, 1996; Trematerra and Lanzotti, 1999; Auger et al., 2002; Auger et al., 2013; Kulimushi et al., 2014).